ConsenSysMesh/live-libs/README.md

     $ npm install -g live-libs

-## Specifying your environment
+## Setting up your environment

-You will need to specify your current Ethereum environment (testrpc, morden, or live) when interacting with live-libs.
-On the command line, this is provided via `-e` or `--env`.
-Via Javascript, it is passed into the `new LiveLibs(web3, env)` constructor.
+You will need to be connected to an Ethereum network (testrpc, morden, live, etc) when interacting with live-libs.
+Follow [these instructions](https://ethereum.gitbooks.io/frontier-guide/content/getting_a_client.html) to install an Ethereum node.

-The environment that you provide must match the environment of the [Ethereum node](https://ethereum.gitbooks.io/frontier-guide/content/getting_a_client.html) that is running on your computer.
 The live-libs command line interface currently assumes that the Ethereum node's RPC interface is available via `localhost:8545`.

 ## Setting up your testrpc environment